Building Data-Driven Early Intervention Systems for Police Officers

 Are You Our Next Partner?

 We’d like to partner with more departments that have the data, staff, resources, and willingness necessary to adapt and implement the model.
-To do this project, you will need at least three years of individual-level data:
+To do this project, you will need at least three years of officer-level data:

 - Officer ranks and assignments